nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Input Data**

-- *_trimmed.fastq (one or more trimmed reads from blank samples, output from [Step 5a](#5a-trim-filtered-data))
+- *_trimmed.fastq (one or more trimmed reads from blank (negative control) samples, output from [Step 5a](#5a-trim-filtered-data))

 **Output Data**

-- /path/to/contaminant_assembly/assembly.fasta (Assembly built from reads in blank samples in fasta format)
+- /path/to/contaminant_assembly/assembly.fasta (assembly built from reads in blank samples in fasta format)

 <br>